AliceWonderMiscreations/php-ccm/README.md

 ### The Trust Issue

-When installing something via Composure, it brings in numerous packages from many different sources.
+When installing something via Composer, it brings in numerous packages from many different sources.
 These packages are not authenticated against cryptography signatures I have chosen to trust, and that scares me.
 I prefer actual package management (like RPM) where I the packages must be signed by a